awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 + `/img/*`
 + `/js/*`

-Note that the path pattern is used to route requests but does not alter them\.
+The path pattern is used to route requests but does not alter them\.
 For example, if a rule has a path pattern of `/img/*`, the rule would forward a request for `/img/picture.jpg` to the specified target group as a request for `/img/picture.jpg`\.

 **Console Example**
 The following is an example of a rule with a path condition as shown in the console\.
 If the URL in the request matches `/img/*`, the request is forwarded to the target group named **my\-targets**\.
 For more information, see [Add a Rule](listener-update-rules.md#add-rule)\.